NU-CUCIS/async-io-cosmoflow/README.md

 # tf2-cosmoflow
-This is a cosmoflow implementation with TensorFlow 2.1.
+This program is a CosmoFlow implementation with TensorFlow 2.
 The training is parallelized using Horovod.

 ## Software Requirements